blockworks-foundation/mango-v4/README.md

 cargo +solana build-sbf
 ```

-Make sure the toolcain is installed on your system:
+Make sure the toolchain is installed on your system:
 ```
 rustup toolchain list -v
 ```